hellohaptik/docs_haptik/docs/salesforce/index.md

 ---
-title: Salesforce Integration
+title: Introduction
 id: index
 ---

-Salesforce, today is a prime choice for most businesses to handle their CRM, manage data and many more activities.
+Salesforce is a prime choice for most businesses to handle their CRM, manage data and many more activities.
 Customers who use Salesforce Service Cloud for providing support can leverage Haptik IVA’s integration with Salesforce products to provide a unified automated support experience in one interface.

 Also, Haptik IVA users can remain on familiar interfaces.
 Salesforce live agents can remain on their familiar interface.
 No re-learning of new interfaces needed for either of them.